pchiorean/Indentz/docs/FILES.md

 `SetRefPointToB.jsx`               |  ⌃Num2 | Sets **Transform Reference Point** to bottom
 `SetRefPointToBR.jsx`              |  ⌃Num3 | Sets **Transform Reference Point** to bottom-right
 **Export**                                  |
-`PrepareForExport.jsx`             |        | Hides visible area layer and moves white, varnish & dielines to separate spreads
-`QuickExport.jsx`                  |        | Exports open .indd documents or a folder with several configurable PDF presets `VisibleArea.jsx`                  |        | Creates on each page a 'visible area' frame the size of the page margins `VisibleAreaHideLayer.jsx`         |        | Hides Hides the 'visible area' layer (and variants)
+`PrepareForExport.jsx`             |        | Hides some layers and moves items with special colors to separate spreads `QuickExport.jsx`                  |        | Exports open .indd documents or a folder with several configurable PDF presets `VisibleArea.jsx`                  |        | Creates on each page a 'visible area' frame the size of the page margins `VisibleAreaHideLayer.jsx`         |        | Hides Hides the 'visible area' layer (and variants)